 There are no aerodromes within 3nm of this site.
 There are no protected airspace volumes, depicted air routes, or commonly used tracks near this site that require communication capabilities.
-The CYND IFR approach (MDA) and departure paths (climb gradient) are sufficiently above the approved altitude.
-Assessment of the normally expected traffic patterns yields the following:
+The nearest aerodrome is Tillsonburg (CYTB), located 3.14nm west, and assessment of the normally expected traffic patterns yields the following: